Survey of Employment, Payrolls and Hours (SEPH)

 Data collection for the BPS is monitored for changes in response rates and failed edit rates.

-Coefficients of variation (CV) are analyzed every month to identify the domains having the least accurate estimates.
-Sampling fractions are adjusted occasionally, to obtain comparable coefficients of variation across domains.
+Coefficients of variation (CV) are analyzed every year to identify the domains having the least accurate estimates.
+Sampling fractions are adjusted occasionally, to obtain comparable CVs across domains.

 A micro-match is performed every month to compare the BPS data with the administrative source data for employment and payrolls.
 Large differences are looked at and corrected if necessary.